Philip Agee: Allegations of links to foreign intelligence

-Agee wrote in his later work On the Run that he had no intention of working for the KGB or Cuban intelligence.
-He was merely following his conscience in revealing the CIA's subversion and sabotage of democratically elected governments and genuine movements for social justice.
+Kalugin writes that Agee then went to the Cubans, who "welcomed him with open arms."
+The Cubans shared Agee's information with the KGB, but Kalugin continued to regret the missed opportunity to have direct access to this asset.

-While Agee was writing Inside the Company, the KGB kept in contact with him through Edgar Anatolyevich Cheporov, a London correspondent of the Novosti News Agency.
+According to Mitrokhin, while Agee was writing Inside the Company, the KGB kept in contact with him through a London correspondent of the Novosti News Agency.

 Agee was accused of receiving up to US$1 million in payments from the Cuban intelligence service.
-He denied the accusations, which were first made by a high-ranking Cuban intelligence officer and 'defector' in a 1992 Los Angeles Times report.
+He denied the accusations, which were first made by a high-ranking Cuban intelligence officer and defector in a 1992 Los Angeles Times report.

-A later Los Angeles Times article claimed that Agee posed as a CIA Inspector General staff member in order to target a member of the CIA's Mexico City station on behalf of Cuban intelligence.
+A later Los Angeles Times article claimed that Agee posed as a CIA Inspector General staff member in order to target a member of the CIA Mexico City station on behalf of Cuban intelligence.
 According to this story, Agee was identified during a meeting by a CIA case officer.

-According to files from KGB defector Vasili Mitrokhin, Agee was sent documents by an "anonymous sender".
-The document was a classified State Department circular, signed by Henry Kissinger himself.
-In 1977, it was published with an introduction by Agee.
-KGB files noted by Mitrokhin claim that the originator was Service A, the Active Measures branch of the First Chief Directorate.

-Mitrokhin's KGB files claim that Inside the Company: CIA Diary was "prepared by Service A, together with the Cubans".
+Vasili Mitrokhin's KGB files allege that Inside the Company was "prepared by Service A, together with the Cubans".
 Mitrokhin's notes however do not indicate what the KGB and DGI contributed to Agee's text.
-The files claim that Agee removed all references to CIA penetration of Latin American Communist parties from his typescript before publication at the request of Service A.
+Mitrokhin further reports that Agee removed all references to CIA penetration of Latin American Communist parties from his typescript before publication at the request of Service A.